-Data analysis.
-The significance of effect of RDI, skin contact time, and their interaction on sensory composition was analyzed by a two-way ANOVA with separation of the means accomplished using Fisher's LSD and the significance value established as p < 0.05 using XLSTAT ver.
+174 Data analysis.
+The significance of effect of RDI, skin contact time, and their interaction 175 was analyzed by a two-way analysis of variance (ANOVA) with separation of the means 176 accomplished using Fisher's LSD and the significance value established as p < 0.05 using 177 XLSTAT ver.
 2011 (Addinsoft, Paris, France).
-Principal component analysis (PCA) using the correlation matrix with no rotation was applied on the wine sensory data, including the replicates, using R software (R Foundation for Statistical Computing, Vienna, Austria).
-Confidence ellipses indicating 95% confidence intervals were based on the multivariate distribution of the Hotelling's test for p < 0.05 and were constructed using SensoMineR panellipse function on R (Husson et al. 2005).
-Two-way canonical correlation analysis with clustered image maps to relate sensory and chemical data was obtained using the mix0mics package of R software (González et al. 2012).
+Principal component analysis (PCA) using the 178 correlation matrix with no rotation was applied on the wine sensory data, including the 179 replicates, using R software (R Foundation for Statistical Computing, Vienna, Austria).
+180 Confidence ellipses indicating 95% confidence intervals were based on the multivariate 181 distribution of the Hotelling's test for p < 0.05 and were constructed using SensoMineR 182 panellipse function on R as described in Husson et al. (2005).
+Two-way canonical correlation 183 analysis with clustered image maps to relate sensory and chemical data was obtained using the 184 mix0mics package of the R software according to González et al. (2012).